Information for Disabled Visitors

 - Abbotshood Cycle Hire beside the Canal in Halberton have a number of innovative trikes and bikes for disabled users.

 - The Canal Basin and car park provide good disabled facilities with ramps and handrails provided.
 The car park has five parking bays for disabled drivers.
-The public toilets in this car park included a toilet for disabled users, accessed with a RADAR key.
+The public toilets in this car park included a toilet for disabled users.

 - There is also a toilet for disabled users, opened with a RADAR key, in Sampford Peverell beside the village car park.